 A: You can start by designing your project and getting all the materials ready for it.
 You will have approximately 12-14 days to implement your project with children during the summer camp.
 You can also start reading about Syria and Lebanon and studying Arabic if you like.

 Q: What’s next?

-A: Please read Jusoor’s volunteer guidelines here and fill out the application here by January 15th and May 1st, 2018.
+A: Please read Jusoor’s volunteer guidelines here and fill out the application here by mid-March, 2019 (priority deadline) or May 1st, 2019.
 Soon after each deadline, we will contact the semi-finalists to set up a Google Hangout conversation to discuss your ideas and answer any additional questions you might have.
 We will then arrange individual Skype calls with selected volunteers to discuss the next steps in greater detail.
 After these calls, volunteers will be asked to start preparing and sending projects and activities of their interest so we end up with one activity booklet that could be circulated and used by all volunteers.